iq-coryp/documentation-testing/pages/api/company-tree.md

 This operation <strong>cannot be undone</strong>.
 {{end}}

-This request removes the Node refered to by NodeId from the Company Tree along with all of its children.
+This request removes the Node referred to by NodeId from the Company Tree along with all of its children.

 Only Divisions and Groups can be deleted this way.

-If the Node or any of its children include Entities other then Groups or Divisions, the request will be rejected.
+If the Node or any of its children include Entities other than Groups or Divisions, the request will be rejected.

 <h4>Request</h4>